 The banking industry in South Africa is second to none in the Continent.
 The industry is well-groomed and developed that about four of its leading banks are amongst the top ten biggest banks in Africa, and they have been leading the pack for quite a while now.

-Below is a list of the biggest banks in the economy.
+Below is a list of the biggest banks in South Africa:

 - Standard Bank Group